 We love sharing success stories and welcome yours if you have one.. or rather WHEN you do, since it is only a matter of time!
 Here are some sent to us from kind souls who want to share, encourage and reassure.
-You can also read more success stories in our Recovery & Renewal book.
+You can also read more success stories in our Recovery and Renewal book and the full story of our founder’s recovery in her memoir, With Hope in My Heart.
 If you are early on in your recovery or are just tapering, please remember that the average duration of withdrawal is 6 to 18 months.
 Keep this in mind as you read.
 These are some of the worst cases so please don’t anticipate yours being similar.

 Also, usually when someone says it took 3 or 4 years for full recovery, it does not mean the entire time was spent with intense and disabling symptoms.
 They tend to write mainly about the worst times but many of them had periods when things were manageable, or in some cases just a few symptoms persisted.
 Please don’t be discouraged.

-Remember that the outcome of withdrawal is recovery and we all do eventually overcome this challenge.
-So keep trusting that you WILL heal!
-Know that “This, too, shall pass.”
+Remember that the usual outcome of withdrawal is recovery and so overcoming this challenge can be expected.
+Keep thinking of how resilient the nervous system is!
+Keep trusting that “This, too, shall pass.”

 Adrian’s Full Recovery